configcat/configcat-proxy/README.md

 There are three ways how the Proxy is informed about the availability of new feature flag evaluation data:
 - **Polling**: The ConfigCat SDKs within the Proxy are regularly polling the ConfigCat CDN for new *config JSON* versions.
-- **Webhook**: The Proxy has [webhook endpoints](https://configcat.com/docs/advanced/proxy/endpoints#webhook) (for each underlying SDK) which can be set on the <a target="_blank" href="https://app.configcat.com/product/webhooks">ConfigCat Dashboard</a> to be invoked when someone saves & publishes new feature flag changes.
+- **Webhook**: The Proxy has [webhook endpoints](https://configcat.com/docs/advanced/proxy/endpoints#webhook) (for each underlying SDK), which can be set on the <a target="_blank" href="https://app.configcat.com/product/webhooks">ConfigCat Dashboard</a> to be invoked when someone saves & publishes new feature flag changes.
 - **Cache polling / file watching**: In [offline mode](https://configcat.com/docs/advanced/proxy/proxy-overview#offline-mode), the Proxy can regularly poll a cache or watch a file for new *config JSON* versions.

 These are the ports used by the Proxy by default: